IMGIITRoorkee/omniport-docs/docs/source/how_to/use_oauth2.rst

 ``/developer/add``.
 Here you will be asked a few details about your app.
 You have to

-- add your app name, redirect URLs in correct format.
+- add your app name, redirect URIs in correct format.
 - describe your app in strictly 127 - 511 words.
 - select the minimum number of scopes (user information) that you will require for your app.